๐ง Neurons, Afro-History & Prediction

 Another angle, bottom right. pic.twitter.com/qqdYtiy6ts

-— Doge (@IntelDoge) January 15, 2022
+— doge (@IntelDoge) January 15, 2022

 The #Tonga Eruption as seen in infrared satellite data. #dataviz